hojackie/ICUmortalitypredictionsHF/README.md

 # ICUmortalitypredictionsHF
 ICU Hospital Mortality Predictions Calculator in Heart Failure Patients

-What Factors Influence Life or Death in the ICU?
+What Variables Influence Life or Death in the ICU among Heart Failure Patients?

-Fun calculator at the end of the notebook as well as a comparison between a Clinician's Best Guess vs. Machine Learning selected Variables.
+Fun calculator at the end of the notebook as well as a comparison between machine learning vs. a clinician's best guess of significant variables.

 Data Set from: https://www.kaggle.com/saurabhshahane/in-hospital-mortality-prediction